What is the difference between private service and the NHS?

 How can I pay for my appointment?

 We take self-pay payments on the same day as the appointment, after the consultation.
-We accept payments in cash, by cheque or by bank transfer.
+We accept payments by card, in cash, by cheque or by bank transfer.
 All outstanding invoices must be settled within 14 days.
 Please note that we will send you a detailed invoice outlining the diagnosis with a breakdown of our charges.
 Health insurance companies often require this before they will reimburse you.

 What are the payment arrangements if I am covered by private health insurance?